danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

 enhance privacy end up restricting the user experience with no privacy gain.
-The opinion that Apple seem to be pushing with their SSO service is that data sharing is bad, ignoring and impeding the cases where, with informed user consent, it can be a powerdul tool on the modern web.
+The opinion that Apple seem to be pushing with their SSO service is that data sharing is bad, ignoring and impeding the cases where, with informed user consent, it can be a powerful tool on the modern web.
 I also believe that Apple are viewing the user experience through a US focus, where in the global service marketplace their position is far less strong, and **Sign in with Apple** could be a confusing concept to many.